charlesm93/charlesm93.github.io/_pages/teaching.md

 My courses cover fundamental concepts in Bayesian statistics and some of the motivating theory, demonstrations on scientific examples, discussions of the "under-the-hood" algorithms that support statistical software, and hands-on coding exercises.
 I've also been a teacher assistant for five consecutive years for courses taught by Columbia's department of statistics, at all levels (undergraduate, masters and PhD).

-Time allowing, I'm happy to teach a workshop.
-If you're interested, feel free to contact me!
+I quite enjoy teaching workshops on [Stan](https://mc-stan.org/) and [Torsten](https://github.com/metrumresearchgroup/Torsten).
+If you're interested in such a course, feel free to contact me!

 ### Instructor